rajhraval/My100DaysOfSwift/Project 24 - Swift Strings/Project24.md

 - Reading a String Element like an Array Element
 - Working on String Extensions (```hasPrefix```, ```hasSuffix```, ```deletingPrefix```, ```deletingSuffix```, ```capitalizedFirst```,  ```contains(where: )```)
 - NSAttributedStrings

+**Project 24 - Day Two - Day 81 of 100DaysOfSwift**

+> People ignore design that ignores people. - Frank Chimero

+Today I completed the challenges:

+- Creating Extension: a withPrefix method, add prefix to a string and return itself if the string has that prefix
+- Creating Extension: a isNumeric property checks that a String contains a numeric and returning a Bool\
+- Creating Extension: a lines property to array of lines in a string

+**Project 24 - Summary**

+I learnt about:

+- NSAttributed Strings
+- Writing Extensions